jadecobra/python_tdd_exercises/source/functions.rst

          ),
          ('my_last_name', 'my_first_name')
        )
-  the terminal updates to show passing tests
+  the terminal shows passing tests
 * the function only takes in 2 positional arguments, though there are scenarios where a function needs to take in more arguments.
 For instance, if I do not know the number of positional arguments that will be given before hand
-* update ``test_functions_with_positional_arguments`` with tests for cases where the number of positional arguments received is not known
+* change ``test_functions_with_positional_arguments`` with tests for cases where the number of positional arguments received is not known
   .. code-block:: python

       def test_functions_with_positional_arguments(self):